near-daos/dao-docs/docs/intro.md

 - [Astro Discord](https://discord.gg/CbyhcnNcbs)
 - [Astro Telegram](https://t.me/astro_near)

-Community leaders looking to start their own DAO can find a pleathora of resources in the [DAO to Earn Program Workbook](https://docs.google.com/spreadsheets/d/15ZYarxw_Mef4Ww7VQMmUgCFAZEPtbIgbpdrmS4qA3Qo/edit#gid=10825157&range=A1:K1).
+Community leaders looking to start their own DAO can find a pleathora of resources in the [DAO2EARN Program Workbook](https://docs.google.com/spreadsheets/d/15ZYarxw_Mef4Ww7VQMmUgCFAZEPtbIgbpdrmS4qA3Qo/edit#gid=10825157&range=A1:K1).

 These docs are intended for end users.
 If you're technical you can explore the [open source code on github](https://github.com/near-daos).